binshi/health-ai/part-3/l5-deployai.md

 * [NRRD](https://en.wikipedia.org/wiki/Nrrd) - generic format for storing multidimensional raster data, and
 * [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) - format for storing hierarchical multimodal data \(including multidimensional raster data, like segmentations\)

+Hopefully, this section gave you a better understanding of some of the tools that you might be integrating with or using in your endeavors.
+In the next and final section, we will touch on the regulatory landscape that you will likely be dealing with, and for now, allow me to link to some resources.

+# Further Resources {#further-resources}

+* DCMTK - the swiss-army-knife for DICOM debugging: [https://dcmtk.org/dcmtk.php.en](https://dcmtk.org/dcmtk.php.en)
+* Cornerstone - the open-source Javascript framework for viewing medical images: [https://github.com/cornerstonejs/cornerstone](https://github.com/cornerstonejs/cornerstone)
+* OHIF - the open-source radiological image viewer: [http://ohif.org/](http://ohif.org/)
+* Orthanc \([https://www.orthanc-server.com/](https://www.orthanc-server.com/)\) is a tool that we have not really discussed in the lesson, but will use in the final project.
+Orthanc is a free open-source implementation of a medical imaging archive that provides many features similar to a clinical PACS when it comes to storage
+* Radiant \([https://www.radiantviewer.com/](https://www.radiantviewer.com/)\) is another freeware viewer that has been used by Mazen in the clinical viewers video